 In a practical sense, the lesson is easy.
 Either have full formal proof of smart contracts, allowing you to check all possible states of the implementation, or include an arbitration and third party mediation into the smart contract.

 It's not a new concept: I've been speaking with Ian Grigg numerous times on the relevance of arbitration for smart contracts (see also his blog on this).
-So with this incident, the lesson will surely sink in somewhat faster.
+So with this incident, the lesson will surely sink in somewhat faster, whether you're into the bitcoin blockchain or the new kid on the block.